niceoneallround/secret-store/README.md

   - the encryption context is set as described below, the host na
   - if not allowed access err is 403
   - if secret not found err is 400
-- loadSecret(name, cipherText) function that loads secret into the store - assumes has been encrypted as described below.
+- addSecret(name, cipherText) function that adds a secret into the store - assumes has been encrypted as described below.

 #AWS KMS Usage
 When using AWS KMS all secrets have been encrypted by the same mechanism that is